logarhythmic/ashuffle/readme.md

 ========

 Fork changes:
-Keep 2 songs in list instead of 1, to avoid foobar2000 clients occasionally stopping playback between tracks when streaming through MPD:s http output (not yet done)
+Keep 2 songs in list instead of 1, to avoid foobar2000 clients occasionally stopping playback between tracks when streaming through MPD:s http output (might break but seems to work)

 Table of Contents:
 * [features](#features)